Skaito/DialogBuilder/README.md

 To use:
  * clone this repo
- * run bower install
+ * run npm install
- * and open index.html in your browser
+ * and open web/index.html in your browser

 Note: this is only work in progress, so there is not really much you can do.